wp-plugins/inline-tag-thing/readme.txt

 Changing $automagicEmbed to false will stop automagically including the inline tag adder at the end of your content,  which allows you to use the ITT_ShowWidget() template tag to display the inline tag adder in a location of your choosing.

 Changing $showExistingTags to true will add a dropdown list containing the tags which are currently in use which you can add by choosing a tag and clicking the + button.

+Also,  there's a CSS class, itt_tagBox which you can use to override the display of the inline tag box.